guiprav/right-angle/README.md

 	$ npm install

 	# Run the WebDriver (If not yet running).
+	# This requires Protractor to be installed globally!
 	$ webdriver-manager start

 	# And finally, run the tests.